 The tomb of the unknown soldier is not unknown to me,

-He has a wife, a child, a home yes; a fine family.
+He had a wife, a child, oh yes; a fine family.

 He chose to serve his county; the land of the free and brave,